Thom Yorke: 2014–2017: Tomorrow's Modern Boxes and A Moon Shaped Pool

 Yorke recorded his second solo album, Tomorrow's Modern Boxes, while his first wife, Rachel Owen, was ill with cancer.
 Yorke described it as a "very bleak period ...
 It was like a miracle that I could even bring myself to go into the studio at all."
-The album was released via BitTorrent on 26 September 2014.
-It became the most torrented album of 2014 (excluding piracy), with more than a million downloads in its first six days.
+The album was released via BitTorrent on 26 September 2014, and became the most torrented of 2014 (excluding piracy), with more than a million downloads in its first six days.
 Yorke and Godrich hoped to use the BitTorrent release to hand "some control of internet commerce back to people who are creating the work".
-In December 2014, Yorke released the album on the online music platform Bandcamp along with a new track, "Youwouldn'tlikemewhenI'mangry".
+In December, Yorke released the album on the online music platform Bandcamp along with a new track, "Youwouldn'tlikemewhenI'mangry".

 In 2015, Yorke contributed a soundtrack, Subterranea, to an installation of Radiohead artwork, The Panic Office, in Sydney, Australia.
 The soundtrack was composed of field recordings made in the English countryside and played on speakers at different heights with different frequency ranges.
 The radio station Triple J described it as similar to the ambient sections of Tomorrow's Modern Boxes, with some digitally spoken sections similar to "Fitter Happier" from OK Computer.
 The music was not released.
-In July 2015, Yorke joined the band Portishead at the Latitude Festival to perform their song "The Rip".

-Yorke composed music for a 2015 production of Harold Pinter's 1971 play Old Times by the Roundabout Theater Company in New York City.
+Yorke composed music for a 2015 production of Harold Pinter's 1971 play Old Times by the Roundabout Theatre Company in New York City.
 The director described the music as "primeval, unusual ...
 The sort of neurosis within [Yorke's] music certainly has elucidated elements of the compulsive repetition of the play."
-That year, Yorke performed with Godrich and the audiovisual artist Tarik Barri at the Latitude Festival in the UK and Summer Sonic in Japan.
+At Latitude Festival in July 2015, Yorke played a surprise set, playing songs from The Eraser and Tomorrow's Modern Boxes, and joined the band Portishead to perform their song "The Rip".
+In August, Yorke performed at Summer Sonic Festival in Tokyo, accompanied by Godrich and the audiovisual artist Tarik Barri.

 Radiohead released their ninth album, A Moon Shaped Pool, on 8 May 2016.
 Several critics felt its lyrics were coloured by Yorke's separation from Owen.
-Spencer Kornhaber of the Atlantic wrote that A Moon Shaped Pool "makes the most sense when heard as a document of a wrenching chapter for one human being".
+Spencer Kornhaber of the Atlantic wrote that it "makes the most sense when heard as a document of a wrenching chapter for one human being".
 Yorke contributed vocals and appeared in the video for "Beautiful People" from Mark Pritchard's 2016 album Under the Sun.
 In August 2017, Yorke and Jonny Greenwood performed a benefit concert in the Marche, Italy, to help restoration efforts following the August 2016 Central Italy earthquake.